Paloverde

 Family: Fabaceae

 Plant Description: Spiny, deciduous shrub or tree to 5 m high.
 Leaves bipinnate, alternate, the leaflets 4-10 mm long.
-Flowers in racemes, slightly bilateral. petals 8-12 mm long, yellow, one of them with red marks.
-Small compact trees with short, straight, paired spines at the nodes.
-Branches green.
+Flowers in racemes, slightly bilateral.
+Petals 8-12 mm long, yellow, one of which with red marks.
+Small compact tree with short, straight, paired spines at the nodes.
+Branches can be green.

 Occurrence: Occasional in brushy pastures on better-drained soils.

-Plant Use: White-tailed deer, jackrabbits and other small mammals browse on it.
-Seeds are utilized by many mammals including deer, javelina, feral hogs and rodents such as the kangaroo rat and by birds.
-Hummingbirds, butterflies and bees often seek the flower nectar. cattle eat the legumes.
-Use as ornamental and landscaping.
-The legumes can be made into a palatable flower and bees make honey from the flowers.
+Plant Use: White-tailed deer, jackrabbits, and other small mammals browse on it.
+Seeds are utilized by many mammals including deer, javelina, feral hogs, rodents such as the kangaroo rat and by birds.
+Hummingbirds, butterflies and bees often seek the flower nectar.
+Cattle eat the legumes.
+Used as ornamental in landscaping.
+The legumes can be made into a palatable flour and bees make honey from the flowers.
 Wood can be used for fuel.

 Key to species of Parkinsonia: